 Our Timber Frame Tools Guide

-A framing square, also known as a carpenter’s square, is an essential layout tool for measuring and marking angles.
+A framing square, also known as a carpenter’s square, is an essential timber frame layout tool for measuring and marking angles.
 Despite its name, a framing square typically has an L shape—but some variations may be square.

 The L shape features a wider and longer side (body) that meets the shorter and thinner side (tongue) to create a perfect 90-degree angle (at least until it’s dropped—AKA the concrete kiss).
 The sides also act as rulers and have scribed notches that indicate measurements.